rahulghatodecodes/Customer-Profile-Analysis/README.md

 Miles is skewed towards right.
 Customers expect to run on an average 80 miles per week.
 There are some outliers, where customers are expecting to run more than 200 miles per weak.
-   - Most of the customers have self-rated their fitness as 3( average).
+Most of the customers have self-rated their fitness as 3( average).
-   - s
-   - s
-   - s
-   - s
-   - Most of the customers have 16 year of education (assuming them to be college graduates or bachelors).
+Most of the customers have 16 year of education (assuming them to be college graduates or bachelors).
 There are few outliers.
 Most of customers expect they will be using the treadmill 3-4 days per week.
 There are few outliers where customer are expecting to use treadmill for 6 or 7 times a week